Atticus29/clark_bio_160/syllabus.md

 #### Textbook (Required)
 - Concepts of Biology (2017) by Fowler, Roush, and Wise.
 ISBN 978-1-938168-11-6.
 Published by OpenStaxCollege.
 [Link](https://openstax.org/details/books/concepts-biology)

-#### Lab Prompts
-- Lab prompts for Biology 160 are available on the course's Canvas site.

 #### Computer Resources
-- BIOL 160 [Course Canvas site](http://clarkcollege.instructure.com).
+- [BIOL 160 Course Canvas site](http://clarkcollege.instructure.com).
 You will need to access the course Canvas site on a regular basis throughout the term.
 Lab modules, other communications, and grade updates will be posted there.

 - A list of Clark College’s computer labs can be accessed [here](http://www.clark.edu/campus-life/student-support/computing_resources/hours.php)
 - Library Resources, Tutoring and Writing Center, and Disability Support Services as well as other resources can be accessed on the [Clark College website](http://www.Clark.edu).

+#### Lab Prompts
+- Lab prompts for Biology 160 are available on the course's Canvas site.

 #### Tutoring / Writing Center
 Clark College has tutoring services for a variety or academic disciplines including STEM (Science, Technology, Engineering, and Math).
 You can find information about their services [here](http://www.clark.edu/campus-life/student-support/tutoring/index.php).